Emily Gerlikovski

 Research Description

 I study interpersonal and family communication surrounding identity, uncertainty, and relational transitions.
 I am especially interested in how marginalized and disenfranchised families (e.g., LGBTQ+ families) navigate difficult or stigmatized conversations—such as those related to gender and sexuality or health disruptions.
-Within these contexts, I explore how identity and social stigma generate or sustain uncertainty, and how communication can function as a resource for managing that uncertainty and negotiating relational change.
+Within these contexts, I explore how identity and social norms and structures generate and at times impose uncertainty in relationships, and how communication operates as a resource for managing that uncertainty and negotiating relational change.

 Through my research, I hope to continue work that highlights voices of families and family members who are often socially erased, ignored, and disempowered.